hwilltester/OrangeHRM_Automation/README.md

 ---

-## 🧠 Design Decisions
+## 🧠 Why I Built It This Way (Design Decisions)
+This wasn't just about writing code; I wanted to build something that reflects real-world professional standards.
+Here are the key decisions I made:

-### Page Object Model
+### Why Page Object Model?
-All page actions live in `Resources/` keyword files - not inside the test files.
-If a locator changes, you fix it in one place and all tests stay working.
+I chose the Page Object Model (POM) because I wanted to keep my test scripts clean.
+Instead of hardcoding locators inside my tests, I moved them to `Resources/` separate keyword files.
+This way, if a button's ID changes, I only have to fix it in one place, and all my tests stay green.

-### Data-Driven Testing
+### Why Data-Driven Testing for Employees?
-The employee tests use a Test Template with a data table.
-One keyword handles all 3 employees automatically - no copy-pasting code.
+I didn't want to copy-paste the same code for John, Jane, and Mike.
+I used a Test Template to handle the heavy lifting.
+It makes the project much easier to scale—if we need to test 50 employees tomorrow, I just add 50 rows of data, not 50 test cases.

 ### Screenshot Only On Failure
-Screenshots are taken only when a test fails.
-This saves disk space and gives you exactly the evidence needed to debug.
+I configured the project to only capture screenshots on failure.
+I believe this is a better practice because it saves storage space and helps me focus only on the bugs when I'm reviewing the Results folder.

-### Separate Keyword Files Per Module
+### Separate Keyword Files Per Module / Module-Based Keywords
-Each module has its own keyword file (`login_keywords`, `leave_keywords`).
-This makes the project easy to scale - adding a new module means adding a new file, not editing existing ones.
+I split my keywords into separate files (`login_keywords`, `leave_keywords`).
+In a real job, automation projects grow fast, and this structure ensures that the project remains organized and easy for other team members to understand.

 ---
+###💡 What I Learned

+Building this portfolio helped me master:
+How to structure a Robot Framework project from scratch.
+Handling dynamic elements in the OrangeHRM UI.
+Managing virtual environments and dependencies effectively.

+---
-## 🛠️ Tech Stack
+## 🛠️ My Chosen Tech Stack

 | Tool | Purpose |
 |---|---|